anjalikumari10/Sports-Registration/README.md

 ## Contact

-For any queries or support, please contact [Anjali Kumari](mailto:your-email@example.com).
+For any queries or support, please contact [Anjali Kumari](mailto:anjalikumari6512@example.com).

 ---

 *Feel free to fork this repository and make enhancements to improve the functionality and features of the Sports Registration application!*
 ```

-Replace `"your-email@example.com"` with your actual email address, and feel free to customize any parts of the README to better fit your project details or preferences.